qiangzai-lv/VGGT_Det_qz/README.md

 :triangular_flag_on_post: **Updates**

+&#9745; The training and testing codes on ARKitScenes are released on git branch 'arkit'.

-&#9745; The training and testing codes on Scannet are released.
+&#9745; The training and testing codes on Scannet are released on git branch 'main'.

 &#9745; The pretrained models and training logs are released at [here](https://huggingface.co/YangCaoCS/VGGT-Det-Pretrained-Models).